rexrainbow/phaser3-rex-notes/docs/docs/ui-scrollablepanel.md

     - `slider.position` : Position of this slider.
         - `0`, `'right'`, `'bottom'` : Slider at right/bottom side.
 Default value.
         - `1`, `'left'`, `'top'` : Slider at left/top side.
+    - `slider.hideUnscrollableSlider` :
+        - `false` : Slider is always visible no matter it is scrollable or not.
+Default behavior.
+        - `true` : Set slider to invisible if it is unscrollable.
     - `slider.adaptThumbSize` :
         - `false` : Don't adjust height/width of thumb.
 Default behavior.
         - `true` : Adjust height/width of thumb according to ratio of visible child.